iuliana-antochi/Iuliana-Antochi/README.md

 I'm a motivated person pursuing a career in Frontend Development.

 ## 🌱 What I'm Currently Enrolled to
-- Tech Woman Moldova Mentorship where I'm expanding my knowledge of Frontend Development
+- Developent of an E-commerce website where I'm expanding my knowledge of Frontend Development

 ## 🚀 My Skills